kravietz/ansible-ipsec/README.md

 ### Master secret

 Master IPSec secret, used as seed to securely generate unique pre-shared key for each host pair.
-This remains the same across all Ansible managed hosts.
+This remains the same across all Ansible managed hosts. **You must customize this or the whole exercies will make little sense!**

     ipsec_secret: '088d7633c620f24... generate your own with openssl rand -hex 60'

 Always use [Ansible Vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html) to keep the group variables files encrypted.

+### Address families
+By default SAD/SPD entries will be created for both IPv4 and IPv6.
+If either of them is not needed, you can delete it here but make sure it remains a list.
+These are Ansible variable names containing IPv4 and IPv6 address of the default interface collected during [fact caching](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#fact-caching).

+    ipset_inet:
+    - 'ansible_default_ipv6'
+    - 'ansible_default_ipv4'

 ### Traffic encryption policy
 Should IPSec work in fail-close or fail-open mode?